 - Market (asset) risk: This is the risk that the value of investments is adversely impacted by movements in interest rates, exchange rates, default rates or external market forces.
-This risk is monitored by the investment committee; - Operational risk: This risk is the failure of people, processes and systems or the impact of an external event on Beazley's operations, and is monitored by the operations committee; - Credit risk: Beazley has credit risk to its reinsurers, brokers and coverholders of which the reinsurance asset is the largest.
-The underwriting committee monitors this risk; - Regulatory and legal risk: This is the risk that Beazley does not operate in line with the relevant regulatory framework in the territories where it operates.
+This risk is monitored by the investment committee; - Operational risk: This risk is the failure of people, processes and systems or the impact of an external event on the syndicates' operations, and is monitored by the operations committee; - Credit risk: the syndicate has credit risk to its reinsurers, brokers and coverholders of which the reinsurance asset is the largest.
+The underwriting committee monitors this risk; - Regulatory and legal risk: This is the risk that the syndicate does not operate in line with the relevant regulatory framework in the territories where they operate.
 Of the eight risk categories, the board has the lowest tolerance for this risk; - Liquidity risk: This is the risk that the syndicate does not have sufficient liquid funds following a catastrophic event.
-The investment committee monitors this risk which, given the nature of the asset portfolio, is currently small.
+The investment committee monitors this risk which, given the nature of the asset portfolio, is currently small; and - Group risk: The structure of the group is not complex and so the main group risk is that one group entity operates to the detriment of another group entity or entities.
+Although this risk is currently small, the Beazley plc board monitors this risk through the reports it receives from each entity.